 Leithauser-Lesley weaves together the “quiet, methodical ways of needlepointing with the often unrestrained methods of jazz while capturing the emotion of the photograph she prefers to stitch.”
 “Rejecting the shortcuts associated with technology,” she explains that she stitches each work in “a unique freehand homage” to her musical subject.

 And her subjects include jazz icons like Duke Ellington (shown here), Louis Armstrong, Dave Brubeck, Ray Charles, Thelonious Monk, Jelly Roll Morton, King Oliver, Dinah Washington, and Nina Simone.
+Check out her exhibition below, with music by the UA Jazz Ensemble!

 “Leanna Leithauser-Lesley’s highly skilled portraits in needlepoint offer an alternate view of what portraiture is,” noted UA Gallery director Daniel White.
 “At the same time, these portraits are an homage and a glimpse into the golden era of the Jazz Age in America.
 The title ‘Shaken By the Roots,’ underscores the role jazz has played as an influence on other forms of American music.”